Haemonculus-WH40k/CommorraghNotGomorrah/novels/pathoftherenegade/prmpt.md

 Avoid Internet Slang: Strictly prohibit the use of ephemeral internet buzzwords or overly "net-native" slang.
 Maintain a timeless, literary register.

+Avoid Excessive Refinement: Do not prioritize "elegant" or "classical" Chinese structures at the expense of the original's tone.
+Avoid the excessive use of four-character idioms (Chengyu) or archaic phrasing unless the source text specifically demands a high-classical register.

 2. Preprocessing

 File Scanning: Read ChapX.txt files in the directory.
 Skip if a corresponding ChapX_zh.txt already exists.